jbradshaw0526/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
+console.log(`${name} rolled a ${newRoll}`) it goes back to personalDice for the name which is set in const dan and zoes roll

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+dansroll doesnt change but the name that is given can

 c.
 What is the lexical scope of `newRoll`?
+it can not be called by another function becasue it is inside of of one already and therefor local to that function

 ### Task 3 - Stretch Goals